Encrypt a Windows Computer with BitLocker

 4. Choose to save or print your recovery key (whatever makes the most sense for you).

 Note: You will not be able to save your recovery key to an encrypted drive, so you will need to use your UBC Home Drive (or another web-based document repository) if you select Save to a file.
-If you chose to Print the recovery key, keep this somewhere safe and out of sight.
+If you choose to Print the recovery key, keep this somewhere safe and out of sight.

 1. Select ‘Encrypt entire drive’, click ‘next’, and choose ‘Compatible mode’.